Is Barcelona safe for new travelers?

 Where to Stay in Barcelona

-There are some incredible spots to stay when visiting Barcelona, take a look at some of these options below.
+There are some incredible spots to stay and depending on how many days in Barcelona you may want to take a look at some of these options below.

 Plaça de Catalunya